YASKAWA Standard Interface Commands

 Qc_Mode

 This parameter indicates the quality inspection mode of the part.
 The data type is num.
-The meanings of each parameter value are as follows:
+The meaning of each parameter value is as follows:

 -